senthilrch/kube-fledged/README.md

 ### Deploy

+_Note:- You need to have 'cluster-admin' privileges to deploy_

 All manifests required for deploying _kube-fledged_ are present inside 'kube-fledged/deploy'.
 These steps deploy _kube-fledged_ into a separate namespace called "kube-fledged" with default configuration flags.

 Edit "fledged-deployment.yaml":-